Windale

 Windale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of Windale is around 3,673.
-This reflects an increase of 252 people since the 2021 Census, which reported a population of 3,421.
-AreaSearch's analysis, based on the latest ERP data release by the ABS (June 2024) and additional validated new addresses, estimates the resident population at 3,577.
-This results in a population density ratio of 1,783 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Windale's population growth of 7.4% since the 2021 Census exceeded that of its SA3 area (4.1%) and the Rest of NSW.
+Windale's population is estimated at around 3,673 as of Feb 2026.
+This reflects an increase of 252 people since the 2021 Census, which reported a population of 3,421 people.
+The change is inferred from AreaSearch's estimation of the resident population at 3,577 following examination of ABS data up to June 2024 and validation of five new addresses since the Census date.
+This results in a population density ratio of 1,783 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Windale's growth rate of 7.4% since the 2021 census exceeded both the SA3 area (4.1%) and the Rest of NSW region, marking it as a growth leader in the region.
 Interstate migration contributed approximately 63.0% of overall population gains during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia's data for each SA2 area released in 2024 with a 2022 base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Windale is expected to increase by 319 persons to 2041, reflecting an overall increase of 3.6% over the 17-year period.
+Looking ahead, population projections indicate an increase just below the median of regional areas nationally, with Windale expected to grow by 351 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 6.9% over the 17 years.

 Frequently Asked Questions - Population